 That limit is a little annoying, but I would estimate 95% of players don’t need to cash out more than once every 10 days.

 Bitcoin is unquestionably what you should turn to first and, really, you’re doing yourself a disservice if you don’t bother to learn how to use it.

-See my section above for more details, but with Bitcoin you’ll get the fastest payouts at Ignition Poker and the lowest minimums.
+With Bitcoin you’ll get the fastest payouts at Ignition Poker and the lowest minimums.

 The next option you’ll go for is paper check and I like how Ignition Poker handles them.

-First of all you’ll get one free withdrawal each calendar month by any method, which is a nice touch and not offered by many competing sites.
+First of all, you’ll get one free withdrawal each calendar month by any method, which is a nice touch and not offered by many competing sites.